Developing outreach strategies for identifying and enrolling residents eligible for tax credits in Colorado

 Our Approach

-The New Practice Lab and the Colorado State Government worked together from November 2024 - March 2025 to develop an implementation plan for Colorado to help residents claim federal and state tax credits in Summer 2025.
-Our project has two phases, which will build on the library of knowledge the Lab has established on aiding non-filers:
+The New Practice Lab and the Colorado State Government worked together from November 2024 - March 2025 to develop an implementation plan for the state to help residents claim federal and state tax credits in Summer 2025.
+Our project had two phases, which built on the library of knowledge the Lab has established on aiding non-filers:

-The first phase of the project was working with the state to craft communications (letter) going out this filing season to non-filers alerting them that they may have tax credits they’re eligible for.
+The first phase of the project was working with the state to craft communications (letters) going out in the 2025 filing season to non-filers alerting them that they may have tax credits they’re eligible for.
 Leveraging the Non-filer Landscape Research project, as well as user-research with Colorado residents, our team worked with Colorado to shape this year’s outreach.
 We are also supporting them in testing the impact of the outreach, measuring how many people filed within a month of receiving a letter, or after three, or six months.
-What methodologies worked best to get people to file?
+What communications worked best to get people to file?

 ORIGINAL OBJECTIVE

-Understand best language approaches to take with non-filers to both get them to file and make them aware of tax credit opportunities for which they may be eligible.
+Understand best language approaches to take with non-filers to make them aware of tax credit opportunities for which they may be eligible and motivate them to file

 ORIGINAL OBJECTIVE